 You can, but for the best texture, I really recommend using chicken tenderloins.
 Chicken breasts have been getting a very undesirable texture in the last few years as farmers try to grow larger chickens.
 This has happened to me both at home and in restaurants.
 There is nothing worse than biting into a rubbery, chewy piece of chicken.
 I began only buying tenderloins because of this problem.

 If you prefer chicken breasts just cut them into strips.
 Chicken thighs can also work for this recipe.
+Or you can try this recipe for Keto Breaded Chicken Breasts.

 Which oil should I use?